shopware5/devdocs/source/developers-guide/elasticsearch/index.md

         )
 )
 ```
-This data will be hydrated and converted to Blog structs over the `createBlogStructs` function:
+This data will be hydrated and converted to Blog structs using the `createBlogStructs` function:
 ```php
 private function createBlogStructs($raw)
 {